Cranberry-Orange Breakfast Rolls

 1 1/4 teaspoons salt

 For the icing

 To make the dough, grease a large bowl and set aside.
-In the bowl of a stand mixer, whisk the yolks, whole egg, sugar, butter, buttermilk and 3/4 of the orange zest together (saving the rest for the filling).
+In the bowl of a stand mixer fitted with the paddle attachment, mix together the yolks, whole egg, sugar, butter, buttermilk and 3/4 of the orange zest together (saving the rest for the filling).
 Stir in 2 cups of flour, yeast and salt until evenly moistened.
 Switch to the dough hook and add the remaining 1 3/4 cups flour knead on low speed for 5 to 7 minutes.
 The dough should be soft and moist, but not overly sticky.
 If the dough is sticky, stir in 1 tablespoon of flour at a time until the dough is soft.
 Scrape the dough into the prepared bowl, turning once, and cover with plastic wrap.
 Let dough rise at room temperature until doubled, about 2 to 2 1/2 hours.

 Once the dough has fully risen, grease a 9×13-inch baking dish.
 Turn the dough out onto a floured work surface and roll it into a rectangle that is about 18 inches wide and about 12 inches long, with the long side closest to you.
 Brush the dough with the melted butter.
 Sprinkle it evenly with the brown sugar.
 Then spread the ground cranberries over the brown sugar, and finish with the remaining orange zest.

 Roll the dough, starting the long side closest to you, into a tight spiral.
 Using a sharp serrated knife, gently saw the log into 12- 1 1/2-inch pieces.
 Arrange the buns evenly in the prepared baking dish.
 Cover tightly with greased plastic wrap and refrigerate overnight, or up to 16 hours.